pbiecek/xai_resources/README.md

 ### 2019

+* [Why ‘Explainable AI’ is the Next Frontier in Financial Crime Fighting ](http://www.bankingexchange.com/news-feed/item/7785-why-explainable-ai-is-the-next-frontier-in-financial-crime-fighting); Chad Hetherington; Financial institutions (FIs) must manage compliance budgets without losing sight of primary functions and quality control.
+To answer this, many have made the move to automating time-intensive, rote tasks like data gathering and sorting through alerts by adopting innovative technologies like AI and machine learning to free up time-strapped analysts for more informed and precise decision-making processes.
 * [Machine Learning Interpretability: Do You Know What Your Model Is Doing?](https://www.inovex.de/blog/machine-learning-interpretability/); Marcel Spitzer; With the adoption of GDPR, there are now EU-wide regulations concerning automated individual decision-making and profiling (Art.
 22, also termed „right to explanation“), engaging companies to give individuals information about processing, to introduce ways for them to request intervention and to even carry out regular checks to make sure that the systems are working as intended.
 * [Building explainable machine learning models](https://www.fastdatascience.com/2019/02/08/building-explainable-machine-learning-models/); Thomas Wood; Sometimes as data scientists we will encounter cases where we need to build a machine learning model that should not be a black box, but which should make transparent decisions that humans can understand.
 This can go against our instincts as scientists and engineers, as we would like to build the most accurate model possible.
 * [AI is not IT](https://www.linkedin.com/pulse/ai-silvie-spreeuwenberg); Silvie Spreeuwenberg; XAI suggests something in between.
 It is still narrow AI but used in such a way that there is a feedback loop to the environment.
 The feedback loop may involve human intervention.
 We understand the scope of the narrow AI solution.
 We can adjust the solution when the task at hand requires more knowledge, or are warned in a meaningful way when the task at hand does not fit in the scope of the AI solution.